Major U.S. banks threaten to leave Mark Carney's climate alliance - FT

 Sept 21 (Reuters) - Major Wall Street banks have threatened to leave United Nations climate envoy Mark Carney's financial alliance over legal risks, the Financial Times reported on Wednesday, citing several people involved in internal talks.

-Morgan Stanley MS.N, JPMorgan JPM.N and Bank of America BAC.N are among the U.S. banks that are weighing an exit as they fear being sued over the alliance's stringent decarbonisation commitments, the report said, adding that European banks including Santander SAN.MC have also expressed misgivings. (https://on.ft.com/3RZv9Cl)
+Morgan Stanley MS.N, JPMorgan JPM.N and Bank of America BAC.N are among the banks that are weighing an exit as they fear being sued over the alliance's stringent decarbonisation commitments, the report said. (https://on.ft.com/3RZv9Cl)

 The Glasgow Financial Alliance for Net Zero (GFANZ), set up in 2021 by former Bank of England governor Carney, is a coalition of assets managers, banks and insurance firms representing $130 trillion in assets directed toward tackling climate change.